 At this stage, a two way communication is ensured between the fitted grid (BFG) and the background grid (BGG).
 The problem is closed in the sense that every node involved in the global matrix has its own dedicated equation.
 Still, a difficulty arises when the fitted mesh pierces the free surface.
-Indeed, it is not possible to interpolate outer points of the fitted mesh where no solution is computed (above the free surface): This issue is solved by introducing a new free surface, evolving in the BFG.
-This method is a variation of the presented technique in \citet{tong_numerical_2019} applied on a piston-type wave maker.
-This allows to solve and advance the free surface locally at the scale of the body.
-In this work, having a dedicated discretization in the vicinity of the body was proven to be necessary, when for example the reflection on the body resulted in waves of short wavelength and large steepness.
-The free surface evolving in the background grid is truncated such that no marker is defined inside the body (\ie markers are only present in the fluid domain) as can be seen in figure~(\ref{sch:twoMeshesFs})
+Indeed, it is not possible to interpolate outer points of the fitted mesh where no solution is computed (above the free surface): this issue is solved by introducing a new free surface, evolving in the BFG, which allows to solve and advance the free surface locally at the scale of the body.
+In this work, having a dedicated discretization in the vicinity of the body was proven to be necessary, when for example the impact of the incident wave on the front of the body resulted in the generation of waves of short wavelength and large steepness.
+Note that using a single free surface with different set of markers is also possible \citep[see \eg][]{HPC:hanssen2019non,hanssen_potential_2021}.
+The free surface evolving in the background grid is truncated such that no marker is defined inside the body (\ie markers are only present in the fluid domain) as can be seen in \cref{sch:twoMeshesFs}.

-For simplification purposes, the new free surface evolving in the BFG will be called "fitted free surface" even tough this free surface also uses the IBM described in \S~\ref{sec:sub:ifs}.
+For simplification purposes, the new free surface evolving in the BFG will be called "fitted free surface" even though this free surface also uses the IBM described in \cref{sec:sub:ifs}.
 Thus, we obtain two free surfaces, with different resolutions in space, following their respective grid discretizations, that overlap each other in the vicinity of the body.
-To ensure the communication between both free surface curves, the outer nodes positions and values of variables $\phi$ and $\phi_t$ of one free surface are interpolated and enforced trough a 1D B-spline interpolation from the other free surface.
-Referring to the schematic representation (\ref{sch:twoMeshesFs}), the position and values of the outer right node of the background free surface is enforced so as to match the fitted free surface.
+To ensure the communication between both free surface curves, the outer nodes positions and values of variables $\phi$ and $\phi_t$ of one free surface are interpolated and enforced through a 1D B-spline interpolation from the other free surface.
+Referring to the schematic representation in \cref{sch:twoMeshesFs}, the position and values of the outer right node of the background free surface is enforced so as to match the fitted free surface.
 Reciprocally, the position and values of the outer left node of the fitted free surface is enforced so as to match the background free surface.

 However, if this enforcement affects only one marker at the extremity, instabilities may occur.
 For example a stencil of two points on each side is the minimal length to maintain a 4\textsuperscript{th} order of spatial convergence with a 1D centered finite difference scheme.
 To prevent this from having an important impact, relaxation zones are set to incrementally match the free surfaces at their extremities.
 Relaxation formulas and weights are thus needed for every marker: